paulkarpenko/us-code-ui/uscode/title-18-crimes-and-criminal-procedure/chapter-037-espionage-and-censorship.md

 #### References in Text
 Section 1(a)(29) of the Emergency Powers Continuation Act (66 Stat.
 333) as further amended by Public Law 12, Eighty-third Congress, referred to in text, was formerly set out as a note under [section 791 of this title](./chapter-037-espionage-and-censorship.md#section-791) and was repealed by section 7 of act June 30, 1953.

 Proc.
 2912, 3 C.F.R., 1950 Supp., p.
-71, referred to in text, is an erroneous citation.
-It should refer to Proc.
-2914 which is set out as a note preceding [section 1 of Title 50](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section1&num=0&edition=prelim), Appendix, War and National Defense.
+71, referred to in text, probably should refer to Proc.
+2914, which is set out as a note preceding [section 1 of Title 50](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section1&num=0&edition=prelim), War and National Defense.

 #### Amendments
 1990—Pub.
 L. 101–647 renumbered the second [section 798 of this title](./chapter-037-espionage-and-censorship.md#section-798) as this section.